arogozhnikov/arogozhnikov.github.io/_posts/2015-10-15-so-you-decided-to-write-classifier.markdown

    <!-- early xgboost -->

-10. Change interface all the time.
+10. Change an interface (API) all the time.
     Drop the support as soon as someone starts using your library.
     <!-- pybrain, nolearn.dbn -->